tang-shuyuan/HiMT/README.md

   -x NORMALIZE_DEPTH, --normalize_depth NORMALIZE_DEPTH
-                        Normalize the mitochondrial genome depth to a value.If the input value exceeds the mitochondrial genome depth, retain the maximum mitochondrial genome depth,the default mitochondrial genome depth ranges between 15 and 50, input a value less than 0 (such as:-1) to retain the maximum mitogenome depth.
+                        Normalize the mitochondrial genome depth to a value.If the input value exceeds the mitochondrial genome depth, retain the maximum mitochondrial genome depth,the default mitochondrial genome depth ranges between 15 and 50. input a value less than 0 (such as:-1) to retain the maximum mitogenome depth
 ```

 ## Assembly of plant mitogenomes

-## general usage
+## run himt to assemble organelle genomes
 ```
 himt assemble -i pineapple.LY.fa -o output -t 10
 ```
 ## Assembly of animal mitogenomes
 ```
-himt assemble -i input.fa -o output -t 10 -s plant
+himt assemble -i input.fa -o output -t 10 -s animal
 ```